-Sue: Considering they have a monster who can’t walk properly, they are going out of their way to show it walking around ALL THE BLOODY TIME!
+Sue: Considering they have a monster who can’t walk properly, they’re going out of their way to show it walking around ALL THE BLOODY TIME!
 Just stand still!
 You are much scarier when you don’t look like you are going to fall over onto your big, flat face.
-Actually, that probably explains why its face is so flat in the first place.
+Actually, that probably explains why its face is flat in the first place.

-The Doctor starts poking around the Nimon’s gear and Sue has a confession to make.
+When the Doctor starts poking around the Nimon’s machinery, Sue has a confession to make.

-Sue: I tell you what I really like about this story.
+Sue: I’ll tell you what I really like about this story.

 Me: Go on.